 Minnesota's buffer law establishes new perennial vegetation buffers of up to 50 feet along rivers, streams and ditches that will help filter out phosphorus, nitrogen and sediment.
 The law provides flexibility and financial support for landowners to install and maintain buffers.

 The DNR's role in Minnesota's buffer law is to produce and maintain a map of public waters and public ditch systems that require permanent vegetation buffers.
 The DNR released the buffer protection map in July, 2016.
-The map will help guide the implementation of Minnesota's buffer law by landowners with the help of the Board of Water and Soil Resources (BWSR), Soil and Water Conservation Districts (SWCDs), Drainage Authorities and other local governments.
+The map is helping to guide the implementation of Minnesota's buffer law by landowners, with the help of the Board of Water and Soil Resources (BWSR), Soil and Water Conservation Districts (SWCDs), Drainage Authorities and other local governments.

 How was the map made?

 With the help of a wide range of professionals inside and outside the agency, the DNR combined existing public water inventory data, shoreland classification data and public ditch data to produce the map.
 The DNR used an extensive public and professional review process to produce the map.

 How will the buffer protection map be used?

 The map is now being used for implementation.
 It helps landowners determine where buffers or alternative water quality practices are required and what buffer widths are required.

 Local SWCDs are working with landowners to create the right size buffer or select an alternative water quality practice.
 If the SWCDs, Drainage Authorities or other local governments identify errors in the map during landowner conversations, they will notify the DNR.
 The DNR will make corrections where appropriate and maintain an accurate map.
 The DNR is releasing map updates in November 2016 and early 2017.

 The DNR wants to thank all the individuals and organizations that helped us produce the map, with special thanks to those landowners and organizations that are going beyond the minimum buffer requirement to protect one of our most important natural resources: water.